-Capital gains arising from the transfer of shares, shall be included in such Spanish holder's savings taxable base corresponding to the period in which the transfer takes place, and any such gains will be taxed at the tax rate applicable from time to time, currently 19% for taxable in come up to ε 6,000, 21% for taxable income between ε 6,000.01 to ε 50,000 and 23% for taxable income in excess of ε 50,000.
+Capital gains arising from the transfer of shares, shall be included in such Spanish holder's savings taxable base corresponding to the period in which the transfer takes place, and any such gains will be taxed at the tax rate applicable from time to time, currently 19% for taxable income up to €6,000.00, 21% for taxable income between €6,000.01 to €50,000.00, 23% for taxable income between €50,000.01 and €200,000.00 and 26% for taxable income in excess of £200,000.00.
 Exceptionally, capital gains arising from the transfer of shares are not subject to withholding tax on account of PIT.

-Loss es arising from the transfer of shares admitted to trading on certain official stock exchanges will not be treated as capital loss es if securities of the same kind have been acquired during the period between two months before and two months after the date of the transfer which originated the loss.
-In these cases, the capital loss es will be included in the taxable base upon the transfer of the remaining shares of the taxpayer.
+Losses arising from the transfer of shares admitted to trading on certain official stock exchanges will not be treated as capital losses if securities of the same kind have been acquired during the period between two months before and two months after the date of the transfer which originated the loss.
+In these cases, the capital losses will be included in the taxable base upon the transfer of the remaining shares of the taxpayer.

 Individuals with tax residency in Spain are subject to Wealth Tax to the extent that their net worth exceeds €700,000 (subject to any exceptions provided under relevant legislation in an autonomous region (Comunidad Autónoma).
-Therefore, they should take into account the value of the Ordinary Shares which they hold as of 31 December in each year, the applicable rates ranging between 0.2% and 2.5% although the final tax rates may vary depending on any applicable regional tax laws, and some reductions may apply.
+Therefore, they should take into account the value of the Ordinary Shares which they hold as of 31 December in each year, the applicable rates ranging between 0.2% and 3.5% although the final tax rates may vary depending on any applicable regional tax laws, and some reductions may apply.